 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 Affiliate relationships include, but are not limited to Amazon Associates, Walmart.com, and Etsy.

-Horse Bingo (ages 3+)
+Dog Bingo (ages 3+)

 Hi-Ho Cherry-O (ages 3+)

 I have seen these in larger boxes, so be sure to get the small 10 inch by 8 inch size.
 There are little plastic cherries that need to get picked off the tree and put into the bucket.
 There is a spinner and sometimes the spinner lands on “spilled bucket” and the cherries go back on the tree.
-It teaches counting.
+Hi-Ho Cherry-O teaches counting.

-Original Memory Game (ages 3 to 6)
+Memory Game (ages 3 to 6)

 Fisher-Price Games (ages 3+)

 These are older games and may be hard to find but are so worth it.
+Ice Cream Game and Oreo Cookie Game.

-(ages 3+)
+Shopping List (ages 3+)

 The Very Hungry Caterpillar Card Game (ages 3+)

-Imperial Old Maid Card Game
+Old Maid Card Game (ages 4+)

 All the cards get dealt to all the players and somebody has the forbidden Old Maid card!
 Players draw from each other's cards not knowing if they will get her.
 Matches are made.
 Eventually, only one player is left holding a card, the Old Maid!
 That person is the loser.
 This is a nice game to play if you have a child that gets jealous of the winner because there will be more than one winner if at least three play.
 I know the package says ages 4 and up, but if you are playing this with your three year old, you can help and they will enjoy it very much.
 6″x4″.

-Imperial Go Fish Card Game
+Go Fish Card Game (ages 4+)

 This game has pictures of fish that get matched up and when someone runs out of cards, the matches are counted and the one with the most matches wins.
-This one also says 4 and up, but your three year old can play with your help.
-6″x4″.
+This Go Fish Card Game also says 4 and up, but your three year old can play with your help.
+5″x3″ approximately.

 A Few Extra Things I Pack In The Activities Bag